Fidya, What It Is and How to Pay It

 What is fidya?

-Fidya is not only a way of compensating for the missed fasts, but also a way of expressing gratitude to Allah (SWT) for His blessings and mercy, and seeking His forgiveness and acceptance.
+This verse underscores that Fidya is not merely a compensatory act for missed fasts, but also a meaningful expression of gratitude to Allah (SWT) for His countless blessings and boundless mercy.
+It is a humble plea for His forgiveness and acceptance, demonstrating a sincere effort to fulfill one’s religious obligations even under challenging circumstances.

 Why is fidya important?